adiprerepa/picoctf2019/README.md

 solutions to picoctf2019

 These are the solutions to picoctf 2019.
 The write ups for each problem are coming soon.
-We ended #286 in the United States, and the second most pointed team from our high school, Mission San Jose High.
+We ended #286 in the United States, with 9100 points, and the second most pointed team from our high school, Mission San Jose High.